thomas-sittler/jekyll-now/_posts/2018-03-31-ps_probability.md

 ## Handing over to mathematics
 Solving a philosophical problem is to take it out of the realm of philosophy.
 Once the fundamental methodology is agreed upon, the question can be spun off into its own independent field.

 The development of probability is often considered part of Pascal's mathematical rather than philosophical work.
 But I think the mathematisation of probability is in an important sense philosophical.
 In [another post](/ps_looks-like), I write much more about why successful philosophy often looks like mathematics in retrospect.
-James Franklin also writes:

-> Researchers in the field have wondered why the development of probability theory was so slow—especially why the apparently quite simple mathematical theory of dice throwing did not appear until the 1650s.
-The main part of the answer lies in appreciating just how diffi- cult it is to make concepts precise.

 After Pascal and Fermat's breakthrough, things developed very fast, highlighting once again the specificity of that ititial step.